Moz - Moz Sweden

 Woman in knitted sweater stretches her arms to the sky

 Being outdoors, capturing both snow and light, has become the new way of socializing.
 Away from social media, TV’s and apps, we can get closer to each other and enjoy both the company and the winter season at the same time.
 And did you know: spending time together can reduce stress and increase your well-being?
-Add that to the pure joy of being outside, skiing across beautiful winter scenery and having a well deserved fika-break.

 Woman skier relaxes with face turned to the sun.